vitaly-t/pg-promise/README.md

 A transaction usually relies on generic method `promise.all([...])` to resolve all queries asynchronously.
 The only downside of this approach is when one query fails and results in `ROLLBACK`, the rest of queries will continue execution regardless.
-As a result, there may be a number of errors generated, each stating that a query outside of transaction will be ignored, which by no means breaks any transaction logic, just fills your error log with query failures that are not important.
+As a result, there may be a number of errors generated, each stating that a query outside of transaction will be ignored, which by no means breaks the transaction logic, just fills your error log with query failures that are not important.

 Version 1.0.5 added a new feature for transactions - method `sequence` to enforce a strict/synchronous sequence